I can't add a course (restrictions)

 - You are attempting to add a course after the Add period has ended*

 - You already are registered in a full course load (2.5 credits) - our office can help you with this!

-After adding a course, either on WebAdvisor or through Course Waiver, please double check your schedule to confirm that the course has been added and that there are no schedule or exam conflicts.
+After adding a course, either on WebAdvisor or through a Course Waiver, please double check your schedule to confirm that the course has been added and that there are no schedule or exam conflicts.

 Psychology students having difficulty getting into a psychology course should contact the Department of Psychology’s Academic Advisor and Manager: